Save the Penguins

 As penguins are constrained by both breeding habitat and food availability, their plight is unique in that they are tied to their breeding colonies on the one hand, but are restricted by food availability on the other.
 In order to successfully raise their young, and to ensure their own survival during the demands of molting and breeding stages, they need access to a readily available food supply situated within close proximity to the breeding colony.
 If we wish to have any hope of reversing the sharp declines in penguin populations, conservation efforts need to focus on improving breeding success, while also reducing adult mortality.
 There are several ways to achieve this, including

-Some of these management interventions will not only help to conserve penguins but may also help protect other marine species from facing a similar plight.
+Some of these management interventions will not only help to conserve and save the penguins but may also help protect other marine species from facing a similar plight.

 WSO's Activities and Initiatives